paulolemus/hw2/evalMatt.md

 ## 3) Questions:
-Is there advantages to using a doubly linked list over a singly linked list?
+Are there advantages to using a doubly linked list over a singly linked list?
 I imagine having a search function for a singly linked list to take a lot of time to find the element if the list is long and you have to start from the head and search every element.
 I read